Clergy & Staff

 Evan and his wife, Jenny, are parents to sons Koby, Elie and Roie.
 He is an avid runner, guitar player, reader and traveler.

-Associate Rabbi Sarah Marion’s journey to the rabbinate began when she was 12 years old during her Bat Mitzvah preparations, when a relative reminded her that she would be the first woman in her family to have a Bat Mitzvah.
-She realized she had an important role to play in her family, and felt a newfound sense of purpose and belonging.
-That moment ultimately empowered her to set her sights towards the rabbinate.
+Associate Rabbi Sarah Marion’s journey to the rabbinate began at age 12, when a relative reminded her that she would be the first woman in her family to have a Bat Mitzvah.
+She felt a newfound sense of purpose and belonging, and that moment ultimately empowered her to set her sights towards the rabbinate.

-At Congregation B’nai Israel, Rabbi Marion leads worship and lifecycle events, facilitates Jewish learning for children and adults of all ages, helps oversee our various Tikkun Olam initiatives, and supports and guides individuals of all ages and stages of life in their ongoing search for purpose, connection and meaning.
+At Congregation B’nai Israel, Rabbi Marion leads worship and lifecycle events, facilitates Jewish learning for children and adults and helps oversee our various Tikkun Olam initiatives.
 Rabbi Marion especially enjoys creating pathways to help women and girls grow into their fullest selves.

-Rabbi Marion currently also is pursuing her degree in Clinical Mental Health Counseling at Fairfield University, with the goal of becoming a Licensed Professional Counselor.
+Sarah currently is pursuing her degree in Clinical Mental Health Counseling at Fairfield University, with the goal of becoming a Licensed Professional Counselor.

 Cantor Scott Harris

-Scott Harris returned to Congregation B’nai Israel in 2023 as our senior cantor.
-He began his cantorial career here as a cantorial assistant for Cantor Emeritus Sheri Blum.
+Scott Harris returned to Congregation B’nai Israel in 2023 as our senior cantor, having begun his cantorial career here as a assistant for then-Cantor Sheri Blum.

 He joins B’nai Israel after serving as the senior cantor at Temple Beth Hillel in Windsor.